Pirate FlagPirates and PrivateersPirate Flag

 22. New Orleans – Peace at Last

 For those interested in piracy and privateering, several chapters include relevant information.
-A number of chapters include information on the Barbary corsairs.
+A number of chapters have information on the Barbary corsairs.
 Chapter seventeen is devoted to privateers, discussing Captain Joshua Barney, Jean and Pierre Laffite, Nathaniel Shaler, Thomas Kemp’s schooners, Thomas Boyle, and Sam Reid.
 American privateers are also mentioned in a few other chapters.

-While primary focus is on the naval engagements, the battles on land are also summarized to provide readers with a clear view of what happened when and how the war fit within the context of world events.
+While primary focus is on the naval engagements, the battles on land are also summarized to provide readers with a clear view of what happens when and how the war fit within the context of world events.
 Utt’s well-rounded treatment encapsulates all perspectives.
 The inclusion of quotations from primary source materials and authoritative historians from the past enrich the narrative, giving the reader a greater sense of closeness to the events and participants in the War of 1812.

-Review Copyrighted ©2013 Cindy Vallar
+Review Copyright ©2013 Cindy Vallar

 Home